marinapapa/a-new-HoPE-model/README.md

 # *The (new) HoPE (Homing Pigeons Escape) model*

 An extension (forked repo) of the original [HoPE model](https://github.com/marinapapa/HoPE-model): a two-dimensional agent-based model of flocking under predation, adjusted to the collective motion and collective escape of pigeons.
 First presented in the manuscript:
 _Papadopoulou, M., Hildenbrandt H., Sankey, D.W.E., Portugal S.J.,and Hemelrijk, C.K.
 "Self-organization of collective escape in pigeon flocks".
-Submitted._
+Submitted._ Available on _bioRxiv_: https://www.biorxiv.org/content/10.1101/2021.07.04.450902v1

 and extended here for:
 _Papadopoulou, M., Hildenbrandt H., Sankey, D.W.E., Portugal S.J.,and Hemelrijk, C.K.
-"Emergence of splits and collective turns from a single escape maneuver in pigeon flocks under predation".
+"Emergence of splits and collective turns in pigeon flocks under predation".
 Submitted._

 The new model includes a stochastically predefined and discrete escape maneuver of prey individuals as a respond to the predator-agent.